GeoscienceAustralia/sira/README.md

-It comprises a method and software tools that provide a framework for simulating the fragility of infrastructure facilities to natural hazards, based on assessment of the fragilities and configuration of components that comprises the facility.
+It comprises a method and software tools that provide a framework for simulating the fragility of infrastructure facilities to natural hazards, based on assessment of the fragilities and configuration of components that comprise the facility.
 Currently the system is designed to work with earthquake hazards only.
+However, in the development of the methodology and classes, there is a strong emphasis on making the hazard attribution process and infrastructure models flexible to allow for expansion to other hazards and new infrastructure sectors.

+SIFRA was developed in [Geoscience Australia (GA)](<http://www.ga.gov.au/) in support of the agency's vision to contribute to enhancing the resilience of communities in Australia and its region.

-The following are some key features of this tool:
+Some key features of this tool:

 - Open Source: Written in Python, and there is no dependency on proprietary tools.
 It should run on OS X, Windows, and Linux platforms.

-- Flexible Facility Model: The data model is based on graph theory.
+- Flexible Infrastructure Model: The data model is based on graph theory.
   All infrastructure systems are represented as networks.
-This allows an user to develop arbitrarily complex custom ``facility`` models – for a Facility or a network – for impact simulation.
+  This allows an user to develop arbitrarily complex custom facility models - for a Facility or a network – for impact simulation.

-- Extensible Component Library: User can define new ``component types`` (the building blocks of a facility) and link it to existing or custom fragility algorithms.
+- Extensible Component Library: User can define new instances of `component_type` (the building blocks of a facility) and link it to existing or custom fragility algorithms.

 - Component Criticality: Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and which component upgrades can most benefit the system.

-- Restoration Prognosis: User can experiment with different levels of hazards and post-disaster resource allocation to gauge restoration times for facility operations.
+- Restoration Prognosis: Users can experiment with different levels of hazards and post-disaster resource allocation to gauge restoration times for facility operations.

-We are currently extending the system to provide facilities for sharing models and model "components" (we are still working on the nomenclature... hence the quotes) such as infrastrure, response functions and entire system models.
-This system is not integrated into the modelling system proper at present but will be over the course of coming months (as at Feb 2017).

 # Setup Instructions